unRob/milpa/.milpa/docs/milpa/command/spec.md

     # Sometimes, very commonly used flags might benefit from setting a short name
     # in this case, users would be able to use `-s calver`
     short-name: s
+    # and they may have defaults
+    default: semver
+    # or be required, but not have a default and be required at the same time.
+    required: true
+    # as well as arguments, flags can be specified multiple times and be passed as a list to your script
+    repeated: false
-    # option values can come from many sources as well!
+    # option values can come from/be validated against many sources as well!
     values:
       # autocompletes directory names only, if a prefix is passed
       # then it'll be used as a prefix to search from